AISE-TUDelft/code4me2-server/src/database/migration/README.md

 **What happens during `init`:**
 1. Detects empty database
-2. Executes `init_test.sql` to create all tables and data
+2. Executes `init.sql` to create all tables and data
 3. Sets up Alembic tracking with baseline migration
 4. Marks current state as migration head